hdgarrood/purescript-numeric-hierarchy-guide/polynomials.rst

 and either :math:`\deg(b) < \deg(q)`, or :math:`b = 0`.

-Depending on your philosophy and outlook, it might or might not be a problem that the following proof of this result is non-constructive, i.e. it doesn't actually tell you how to find :math:`a` other than giving you a vague hint.
+Depending on your philosophy and outlook, it might or might not be a problem that the following proof of this result is non-constructive, i.e. it proves that :math:`a` and :math:`b` exist, but it doesn't give you an algorithm for finding them.
 It's also a little trickier than many of the proofs we've seen so far, so don't worry if you can't quite get your head around it straight away.
-We won't go on to do anything that requires understanding this proof; the important thing is really just being aware of the result.
+We won't go on to do anything that requires understanding this proof; we really just want to make sure we're aware of the result.

 Anyway, to prove this result, we start by choosing a polynomial :math:`a` which ensures that the degree of :math:`p - aq` is as small as possible.
 Note that it